-- 1. Project drop must be submitted to University of Illinois Extension no later than April 1 to enable an exhibit entry in that project. - 2.
-Register all projects in Fair Entry for show at Turkey Hill Grange on July 18 by July 6, 2020.
+- 1. Deadline to drop/add projects in 4-H Online is May 1, 2021. - 2.
+Register all projects in Fair Entry for show at Turkey Hill Grange on July 24 by July 1, 2021.
 Projects to be shown include food decorating, clothing & textiles, sewing/steam clothing, shopping, computer science, foods & nutrition, robotics, video/filmmaking, - 3.
-Register all other general projects and livestock project in Fair Entry for Mascoutah shows by June 26, 2020. - 4.
-Exhibitor's tags are provided at assigned project check-in times. - All exhibitors must be currently enrolled in the project for which they are exhibiting.
+Register all other general projects and livestock project in Fair Entry for Mascoutah shows by July 1, 2021. - 4.
+Exhibitor's tags are provided at assigned project check-in times. - 5.
+All exhibitors must be currently enrolled in the project for which they are exhibiting.

 4-H Members are responsible for exhibiting ALL of their projects and are expected to be present while their project is evaluated.
 If a 4-H member must be absent for a 4-H show, they should consult the County Extension Office. - 6.
 Exhibitors are only allowed to exhibit one class within a division if the project is level based (i.e. Floriculture A, B, C, D; Wildlife 1, 2, 3; etc.).
 Classes that are within the same division but are not level-based projects (i.e. Corn, Soybeans, Small Grains; Vegetable Display, Vegetable Plate; etc.) can be exhibited. - 7.
 Entries will be judged by the Danish Merit System.
 Blue project meets requirement, Red project needs some improvement, and White project needs much improvement. - 8.
 Superintendents of the different livestock departments reserve the right to divide or combine classes at the 4-H shows if the size of the class makes it seem wise to do so. - 9.
 While every care and precaution is being exercised, the 4-H superintendents cannot be responsible for loss or damage to property or exhibit; nor injury to individuals or livestock, or theft, or accidents. - 10.
-Register in fair entry for livestock entries by June 26.
+Register in fair entry for livestock entries by July 1.
 Completed Livestock records must be submitted to the Extension Office by August 30. - 11.
 All 4-H members enrolling in an animal science project must complete the Quality Assurance and Ethics training by May 1. - 12.
 All 4-H members enrolling in a livestock project showing dairy cattle, beef cattle, swine, sheep, and/or goats must complete the YQCA training by May 1. - 13.
 Wear appropriate attire during ALL judging events.
 Shirts with sleeves are required.
 No business advertising (including family or commercial farms) on clothing is allowed.
 Remember that you are representing 4-H to the general public.
 You will be asked to change inappropriate attire.